fusioncharts/dev_centre_docs/troubleshooting/explore-and-use-all-maps-in-fusionmapsxt.md

 ---
-permalink: troubleshooting/debugger.html
+permalink: troubleshooting/explore-and-use-all-maps-in-fusionmapsxt.html
-title: Using the FusionCharts Suite XT Debugger | FusionCharts
+title: Explore and use all Maps in FusionMaps XT | FusionCharts
 description: When building charts with FusionCharts Suite XT, if you run into errors, you can use our troubleshooting to trace such errors
-heading: Using the FusionCharts Suite XT Debugger
+heading: Explore and use all Maps in FusionMaps XT
 chartPresent: false
 ---